Student Affairs & Campus Life actively supports student wellbeing and safety in collaboration with:

 The Campus Life and Wellbeing Collaborative helps students develop resilience and improve wellbeing across all aspects of everyday life.
-Initiatives include MyCRU for first-year students, Cojourn, ProjectConnect, UMass Meditates and the Wellbeing Wednesday e-newsletter.
+Initiatives include MyCRU for first-year students, Cojourn, ProjectConnect, UMass Meditates and the Wellbeing Wednesday e-newsletter and campus event days.

 Areas within the wellbeing collborative:

-Campus Recreation promotes a lifelong commitment to health and wellness through group fitness, ppersonal training, facilities, intramural sports, club sports, wellness center, aquatics, and more!
+Campus Recreation promotes a lifelong commitment to health and wellness through group fitness, personal training, facilities, intramural sports, club sports, wellness center, aquatics, and more!

 Center for Counseling and Psychological Health